pop-os/shell/README.md

 In this mode, displays are split into a grid of columns and rows.
 When entering tile mode, windows are snapped to this grid as they are placed.
 The number of rows and columns are configurable in the extension's popup menu in the panel.

-### Snap-on-Drop
+### Snap-to-Grid

 An optional feature to improve your tiling experience is the ability to snap windows to the grid when using your mouse to move and resize them.
-This provides the same precision as entering tiling mode to position a window with your keyboard, but with the convenience and familiarity of a mouse.
+This provides the same precision as entering window management mode to position a window with your keyboard, but with the convenience and familiarity of a mouse.
 This feature can be enabled through the extension's popup menu.

 ---